sschoener/sschoener.github.io/_posts/2019-09-12-what-is-design.md

 tags: [programming, design]
 ---

 I have been pondering the meaning of the term _design_ since I am currently spending a lot of time reading and learning more about UX design.
-But what does it mean?
+But what does _design_ mean?

 _Design_ comes up in many contexts:
  * visual _design_,